joiellantero/name-roulette/README.md

 ## The Future

-- I am currently developing an open-source website version of this and I will make the repository public once I finish it.
+- I'm currently developing an open-source website version of this and I will make the repository public once I finish it.
 I'm building it using ReactJS and Tailwind CSS.

 ## Author